thatvineyard/diy-assistant/.speaker/slides/0-slide.md

 <!-- classes: talk -->

-# diy-assistant 🤖
+# diy-assistant workshop

-Build your own assistant using LLMs
+# 🤖

-#### Carl Wingårdh, Andreas Röckert
+Build your own assistant using LLMs and python

 ---
 <!-- classes: talk -->